8ta4/say/DONTREADME.md

 This strategy also helps the manual trigger meet the sub-second latency goal.

 From my experience, if the audio is 1 minute or less, the transcription API usually responds in under a second.
 But if the audio is 2 minutes or longer, the latency can extend to 1 second or more.
-This was tested on a North American gigabit connection and might vary.
+This was tested on a North American gigabit connection.

 There is a natural delay when you switch from talking to reading your transcript.
 This delay might offset any extra speech when you surpass 1 minute.